Tolkien Init.

 to coasts than no man knows’” (SD 298).

-The Star harmonizes Tree and Cloud in this tripartite framing.
-I have long maintained it is a dialectic: A and B bridged by C. The author independently arrived at the same planar dialectical understanding as Mark Hennelley in his groundbreaking but overlooked 1982 essay “The Road and the Ring: Solid Geometry in Tolkien’s Middle-earth” in which he describes Tolkien as “Tolkien the geometrician” (Hennelley 4).
-The Cloud symbolizes the Mountain, the oak (“cloud”: “Old English clud “mass of rock, hill”“), the Tree symbolizes the birch.
-Melkor is described “as a mountain that wades in the sea” (Sil.
-23).
-His attempt to create discord between Palúrien and Aulë is later echoed in the quarrel between Aulë and Yavanna over the trees, and the dwarves who are made from stone.
-(Sil.
-2.49-53).
-The pairing of Tree and Mountain can be seen in the first Hobbit riddle (Hobbit 5.67).
-Roberts notes that the first letter, “A”, in the Alvismæl riddle is mountain shaped (Roberts 4.84).
+Again, the pairing of Tree and Mountain can be seen in the first Hobbit riddle (Hobbit 5.67).
+Roberts notes that the first letter, “A”, in the Alvismæl acrostic in the first riddle is mountain shaped (Roberts 4.84).
 The pairing of Tree and Mountain is repeated in Tolkien’s image “Celbaros” (Early Noldorin Fragments 96).
-Given the elvish words in the image can be translated as “together again” (96) the two interlinked rings in the image represent Tolkien and Edith’s two wedding rings: “The linked rings suggest this refers to Tolkien’s reunion with Edith Bratt on January 8, 1913.
+Given the elvish words in the image can be translated as “together again” (96) I propose that the two interlinked rings in the image represent Tolkien and Edith’s two wedding rings: “The linked rings suggest this refers to Tolkien’s reunion with Edith Bratt on January 8, 1913.
 After a separation of three years” (97).
 We’re told that “GL”, (Gnomish Lexicon) gives “back, again” (96), which is a clear reference to “There and Back Again”.
-These two rings are the two rings of the World Soul, and arranged thus represent the third substance of entanglement, also visible in Three Dragons as a lemniscate (Pictures 40).
-These rings become the two rings of trees in Cerin Amroth and given the centrality of the fountain, this image further supports the assertion that the two circles are the two contrary spirals in the plan of Minas Tirith with its court of the fountain and the White Tree.
+These two rings are the two rings of the World Soul, and arranged thus represent a third substance, C, which is entangled as a “union of opposites” (“happy war”), also visible in Three Dragons as a lemniscate (Pictures 40).
+These rings incarnate as the two rings of trees in Cerin Amroth and given the centrality of the fountain, this image further supports the assertion that the two circles are the two contrary spirals in the plan of Minas Tirith with its court of the fountain and the White Tree.
 The dialectical harmonization “star in mind” from the NCP poem can be seen in Tolkien’s illustration Thought (A&I 39) where the middle way C lies between two stars A and B either side of the figure.
-This is repeated in his image of Cortirion (Early Noldorin Fragments 96) which pairs two stars with two trees and the Sun and presumably the moon.
+This is repeated in his image of Cortirion (Early Noldorin Fragments 96) which pairs two stars with two trees and the Sun and presumably the Moon.
 Hennelley identifies a fundamental abstraction: “The most recurring, but profoundly complicated pattern is the analogous dialectic between the Road and the Ring, or linear progress and circular stasis” (Hennelley 4).

 This identification can be found in Tolkien’s own words: “all lines must be either curved or straight” (OFS 66).